dogoncouch/logdissect/README.md

 # Notes
 1. metadata: logdissect uses file modification times to assign years to syslog date stamps.
 This allows it to parse logs that span more than one year without a problem.
 If you are copying log files, always use `` cp -p `` (or `` cp --preserve=timestamps `` ) and `` scp -p `` to preserve original mtimes and other file metadata.

+2. Re-parsing: If you are planning on parsing an output file back into logdissect at some point, using JSON is highly recommended.
+The JSON output module uses date stamps that include a year.
+Re-parsing a standard log output file will cause problems if the file has a different mtime than the original logs.

-2. --range shortcuts: The range module will fill in your ranges with zeroes if they are shorter than 14 characters.
+3. --range shortcuts: The range module will fill in your ranges with zeroes if they are shorter than 14 characters.
 If you want to get a range of 20170204120000 to 20170204130000, you can save time and use 2017020412 and 2017020413.

-3. --last options: the last option should be a number followed by either 's' for seconds, 'm' for minutes, 'h' for hours, or 'd' for days (e.g. --last=20m).
+4. --last options: the last option should be a number followed by either 's' for seconds, 'm' for minutes, 'h' for hours, or 'd' for days (e.g. --last=20m).

 # Author
     Dan Persons (dpersonsdev@gmail.com)